skratchdot/react-bootstrap-daterangepicker/README.md

 For in depth documentation, see the original [bootstrap-daterangepicker](https://github.com/dangrossman/bootstrap-daterangepicker) project page.

-You can pass all the same props as the original plugin:
+You can pass all the settings from the original plugin to the `initialSettings` prop:

 - **&lt;input&gt;, alwaysShowCalendars, applyButtonClasses, applyClass,
   autoApply, autoUpdateInput, buttonClasses, cancelButtonClasses, cancelClass,